HugoAch/HugoAch/README.md

 You are in the Hugo Ach github account.

-I'm currently working at the ISG-UAH group, but here there are personal projects also.
+I'm currently working at the ISG-UAH group, but there are personal projects too.

 Lifelong learner.